silverleague/silverstripe-ideannotator/README.md

 ## A word of caution
 This module changes the content of your files and currently there is no backup functionality.
 PHPStorm has a Local history for files and of course you have your code version controlled...
 I tried to add complete UnitTests, but I can't garantuee every situation is covered.

+This module should **never** be installed on a production environment.